 - Rural segments reflect areas that are smaller than towns and include very small towns, villages, hamlets, and rural farms and isolated areas

 The ranking of Social Groups is based on average income (not a SESI ranking).
 Groups have a letter and number combination.
-The letters U, F, S, T and R stand for Urban, UrbanFringe, Suburban, Town or Rural, while the numbers refer to income, with one indicating the highest average income for the group and seven representing the lowest.
+The letters U, F, S, T and R stand for Urban, UrbanFringe, Suburban, Town and Rural, while the numbers refer to income, with one indicating the highest average income for the group and seven representing the lowest.

 Lifestage Groups: The 67 segments are categorized into 8 Lifestage Groups based on the presence of singles, couples and families.
 The grouping divides the 67 segments into Young, Family and Mature classifications, and then further subdivides them by analyzing the commonality amongst them.